SeldonIO/seldon-core/docs-gb/kubernetes/metrics.md

 ---
-description: Learn how to set up comprehensive metrics monitoring for Seldon Core 2 using Prometheus and Grafana.
-This guide covers kube-prometheus installation, RBAC configuration, PodMonitor setup for agent metrics, server metrics, Envoy gateway, and pipeline gateway monitoring, with integration examples and best practices.
+description: Learn how to set up metrics monitoring for Seldon Core 2 using Prometheus and Grafana, including kube-prometheus installation, RBAC configuration, and PodMonitor setup.
 ---

 # Metrics